ChelovekDa/Meliodas/README.md

   The ability's 'Full Counter' owns an anime's main hero - Meliodas.
   I wanted to create this ability in Minecraft, but I'm understood that is unreal.
 I have to thought..
 And I had an idea!
 The ability 'Full Counter' has a mini-ability 'Revening Counter" and I wanted to create her.

+  Revening Counter - that is ability's return all attacks from once enemy.